524D/compareMS2/README.md

 ### 2.1 Running compareMS2 in development mode

+To run compareMS2 in "development mode", simply issue:

 ```text
 electron-forge start
 ```

 ### 2.2 Building compareMS2

-To build a distributable package (for the platform where this command is executed from):
+To build a distributable package (for the platform on which this command is executed):

 ```text
 electron-forge make
 ```

-The resulting installer can than be found (relative to the compareMS2 main directory) in:
+For example, the resulting Windows installer can than be found (relative to the compareMS2 main directory) in `out\make\squirrel.windows\x64\`.
-`out\make\squirrel.windows\x64\compareMS2-x.y.z Setup.exe` for windows.

 ## 3. Using compareMS2

+compareMS2 can be used both from the command-line interface (CLI) and through the compareMS2 GUI.
+Every compareMS2 analysis consists of two phases: (1) pairwise comparison of all LC-MS/MS datasets and (2) calculating a distance matrix from all pairwise comparisons.
+The compareMS2 GUI provides real-time feedback by continuously updating the distance matrix, and drawing a UPGMA tree at the completion of each row in the (lower triangular) distance matrix.
+The distance metric is symmetric, i.e. the distance from dataset A to dataset B is identical to the distance from dataset B to dataset A. If the distance A - B has already been calculated, there is no need to calculate B - A. As every dataset is identical to itself, there is also no point in calculating A - A or B - B, as these distances are always zero.

 ### 3.1 Configuring compareMS2

+The compareMS2 CLI has a very small number of parameters, which are:

+-1 *first dataset filename*
+-2 *second dataset filename*
+-R *first scan number*, *last scan number*
+-c *score cutoff*
+-o *output filename*
+-m *minimum base peak signal in MS/MS spectrum for comparison*, *minimum total ion signal in MS/MS spectrum for comparison*
+-a *alignment piecewise linear function filename*
+-w *maximum scan number difference*
+-p *maximum difference in precursor mass*
+-e *maximum precursor mass measurement error*

 ### 3.2 Calculating distance matrices